larpchronicles/rules/rules-topics/21_status-effects.md

 ## Visible Effects

 ---
-If a term is denoted as visible, it is something you are permitted to respond with if a player asks "What do I see?"
+If a term is denoted as visible, it is something the character is permitted to respond with if a player asks "What do I see?"

 If a player is in an unconscious state (Bleeding Out, Sleep, Dead, etc.) and they are asked "What do I see?" the proper response is "Properly Phys-repped", "Recognizable as [Individual]", "[Race] as I appear" etc.  The response should not include what state the player is in.